![]() |

 Facts

-William's son Michael Pickwoad became production designer on Doctor Who in 2010 (and William's granddaughter - Michael's daughter - Amy Pickwoad worked in the art department of Doctor Who (2010-14)).
-Another son, Professor Nicholas Pickwoad, is a world expert in bookbinding and has been advising the National Trust in the UK on book preservation since 1978.
+William's son Michael Pickwoad was production designer on Doctor Who between 2010-17, and Michael's daughter - William's granddaughter - Amy Pickwoad worked in the art department of Doctor Who between 2011-14.
+Another son, Professor Nicholas Pickwoad, became a world expert in bookbinding, advising the National Trust in the UK on book preservation, while third son Richard became a TV director and aerial cameraman.

 This is Ewan's sole credit.
 However, Ewan did appear at a signing event for the release of The War Machines DVD in August 2008 (click here for a picture).
-He is now a ceramicist and a member of the Portsmouth-based Watershed Galleries community.
+He later became a ceramicist.

 Career highlights